alpha-fi/cheddar/p3-farm-nft/README.md

-# P3 Token Farm with Many Staked and Many Farmed token types.
+# P3 NFT Token Farm with Many Staked and Many Farmed token types.

-The P2-fixed farm allows to stake tokens and farm Cheddar.
+The P3-fixed farm allows to stake NFT tokens and farm FT.
 Constraints:

 - The total supply of farmed tokens is fixed = `total_harvested`.
 This is computed by `reward_rate * number_rounds`.
-- Cheddar is farmed per round.
-During each round we farm `total_cheddar/number_rounds`.
+- Cheddar/FT is farmed per round.
+During each round we farm `total_ft/number_rounds`.
-- Each user, in each round will farm proportionally to the amount of tokens (s)he staked.
+- Each user, in each round will farm proportionally to the amount of NFT tokens (s)he staked.

 The contract rewards algorithm is based on the ["Scalable Reward Distribution on the Ethereum Blockchain"](https://uploads-ssl.webflow.com/5ad71ffeb79acc67c8bcdaba/5ad8d1193a40977462982470_scalable-reward-distribution-paper.pdf) algorithm.